 - #07 - Floor 4 w/o dying! - Beat Floor 4 without dying even once!
 You can take damage, just don't die!

 - #08 - Floor 8 and on! - Beat Floor 8 and see what happens next!
 You can use cheats but you must beat Floor 8!

 - Genre: Racing

 Rally King stars Holland Mackray, who is competing in the World Rally Tour with the goal of becoming the champion.

-Rally King plays from a top-down perspective, using "tank" controls where left and right change the angle of the car's trajectory.
+Rally King plays from a top-down perspective in the style of several other 8-bit racing titles, such as Famicom Grand Prix: F1 Race or Road Fighter.
+Players steer their rally car using "tank" controls, where left and right change the angle of the car's trajectory.
 There is a rudimentary drift mechanic which is activated by achieving a certain minimum speed and letting off the gas while turning hard in a direction.
 Drifting is indicated by smoke puffs coming from the rear wheels.
-A speed boost can be achieved if the player can sustain a drift in one direction for over a full second.
+A speed boost can be achieved if the player can sustain a drift in one direction for at least a full second.

 Rally King displays a health meter for the car.
 Every time it bumps into a wall or another racer, the health meter depletes.
 Once the health meter is empty, the car explodes.
 The player can choose to continue (up to three times) from the same level on which they died, but their score is reset to zero.

 In addition to other cars, there are several obstacles on the course that will either cause the car to spin out (puddles, sand dunes) or merely slow down (dark gravel patches).
 Small bumps give the car a little air time, and "ghost cars" act as power-ups providing up extra points or health refills if driven into.
 Furthermore, finding some secret shortcuts will award the player with a huge point bonus.